markpbaggett/rfta_data_models/docs/source/data/2_rels_ext.rst

 Parts that Should Not Matter for Migration
 ------------------------------------------

 While we currently have the objects, we are restricting them from access.
-This is done with the POLICY datastream, but there are also triples here that help explain whats in the POLICY:
+This is done with the POLICY datastream.
+Unfortunately, Islandora, our current respository, adds triples that describe the policy when its created but it doesn't modify these when the POLICY is changed or removed.
+Because of this, we consider these triples inaccurate and misleading.

 .. code-block:: turtle
     :linenos: